kikidarko/kikiregan-plp/README.md

   println("Hello, World!")
 }
 ```
 In the above example, `Hello` is the name of the class and `extend App` is used to turn the object into an executable program.
+Note that in Scala, `main` is always a *singleton object*; this essentially replaces `static` in Java, allowing an entry point for program execution[^24].
 Now that we have the code written, let's execute it!

 ### Running your code